Effect of streaks on hypersonic boundary layer instability: Hypersonic boundary layers and streaks

-The aforementioned studies show that streaks may, similar to what is observed in incompressible flow, lead to a stabilisation at high speed.
-However, the foregoing studies are not comprehensive in the sense that they have not explored the entire spectrum of instability possibilities in high-speed streaky flow.
-This study aims to address this question using a linearised global framework to perform an investigation of the growth of hypersonic streaks secondary instabilities.
-The study is outlined as follows, the Sec. \ref{sec:sim-fmwk} introduces the simulation framework with a description of the flow conditions and the numerical methods.
-In Sec. \ref{sec:lst-tg} a spatial optimal disturbance is obtained and streaky baseflows are computed as the non-linear response to this disturbance.
-Next, in \ref{sec:2d-lst} a local stability analysis is performed in the spatial framework on the 2D baseflow and the evolution of the common instabilities is discussed.
-Having discussed the stability properties of the streaky baseflows a set of linearised DNS are performed in Sec. \ref{sec:ldns} to evaluate the response of a streaky baseflow to white noise for varying streak amplitudes.
-The subsequent datasets are decomposed using an extension of SPOD to non-homogenous N-periodic compressible baseflows.
-Finally, in Sec. \ref{sec:conclusion} the various streaks effects are discussed and perspective towards futures directions to take are mentioned.
+The paper is organised as follows.
+Sec.~\ref{sec:sim-fmwk} introduces the simulation framework with a description of the flow conditions and the numerical methods.
+In Sec.~\ref{sec:lst-tg} a spatial optimal disturbance is obtained and streaky baseflows are computed as the non-linear response to this disturbance.
+Next, in Sec.~\ref{sec:2d-lst} a local stability analysis is performed in the spatial framework on the 2D baseflow and the various linear growth mechanisms are characterised.
+Having discussed the stability properties of the streaky baseflows a set of linearised DNS are performed in Sec.~\ref{sec:ldns} to evaluate the response of a streaky baseflow to white noise for varying streak amplitudes.
+The datasets are decomposed using the N-periodic SPOD and the modal decomposition is compared with the results of the local analysis in order to characterise the structures observed in the simulations.
+Finally, in Sec.~\ref{sec:conclusion} the streak effects are discussed and perspective perspectives for future research are proposed.